Kamensk crater

-Kamensk crater is an impact crater located 10 to 15 km to the south of Kamensk-Shakhtinsky town in Rostov Oblast, Russia.
+Kamensk crater is an impact crater located 10 to 15 km to the north of Kamensk-Shakhtinsky town in Rostov Oblast, Russia.
 It is 25 km in diameter and the age is estimated to be 49.0 ± 0.2 million years old (Eocene).
 The crater is not exposed at the surface.
 It may have formed at the same time as the smaller and nearby Gusev crater.

 Description

-Six laser total-fusion analyses of the Kamensk impact glass have a weighted-mean age of 49.2 ± 0.1 Ma relative to sanidine from the Taylor Creek Rhyolite of New Mexico, that has an age of 27.92 Ma relative to a K-Ar age of 162.9 ± 0 Ma for a primary fluence-monitor standard SB-3 biotite or of 513.9 Ma for an international hornblende standard MMhb-1.
+Six laser total-fusion analyses of the Kamensk impact glass have a weighted-mean age of 49.2 ± 0.1 Ma relative to sanidine from the Taylor Creek Rhyolite of New Mexico, that has an age of 27.92 Ma relative to a K–Ar age of 162.9 ± 0 Ma for a primary fluence-monitor standard SB-3 biotite or of 513.9 Ma for an international hornblende standard MMhb-1.
 This isotopic age of the Kamensk glass recalculated using a reference age for MMhb-1 of 520.4 Ma is 49.9 ± 0.1 Ma.